loganrath/cist608/module-08.md

 title: Methods & Instruments
 dates:

-module_description: This module finishes up what you need to know about methods as well as locating existing instruments.
+module_description: <div class="alert alert-info">This module is not yet finished.</div>This module finishes up what you need to know about methods as well as locating existing instruments.

 readings:
   - title: Video from Logan (Module 8)